Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 \subsection{Angular observables}

-In the SM, the absence of axial vector lepton currents in rare charm decays (corresponding to $\mathcal{C}_{10}^{\text{SM}}=0$, \textit{cf.} Eq.~\eqref{eq:WCsSMzero}) leads to very specific angular distributions of the final state particles, and allows for clean null tests irrespective of form factors and their uncertainties.
+In the SM, the absence of axial vector lepton currents in rare charm decays (corresponding to $\mathcal{C}_{10}^{\text{SM}}=0$, cf.~Eq.~\eqref{eq:WCsSMzero}) leads to very specific angular distributions of the final state particles, and allows for clean null tests irrespective of form factors and their uncertainties.

 The theory predictions of form factors have improved in recent years and a variety of $|\Delta c|=|\Delta u|=1$ decay modes can be studied, see Table~\ref{tab:FFs}.
 For angular distributions the number of observables increases with number of particles in the final state, as well as with the spin of particles included.
 In that manner, studying angular observables of different decay modes helps to pin down combinations of NP Wilson coefficients in a complementary way.
 In the following, the angular distribution for key channels are studied.
-Further model-dependent studies are available in \textit{e.g.} Refs.~\refcite{Paul:2011ar,Fajfer:2006yc,Bigi:2011em,Paul:2012ab,Sahoo:2017lzi}.
+Further model-dependent studies are available in e.g.~Refs.~\refcite{Bharucha:2020eup,Paul:2011ar,Fajfer:2006yc,Bigi:2011em,Paul:2012ab} and \refcite{Sahoo:2017lzi}.

-The differential distribution of $D\to P \,\ell^+ \ell^-$ transitions reads~\cite{Bobeth:2007dw}
+The differential distribution of $D\to P \ell^+ \ell^-$ transitions reads\cite{Bobeth:2007dw}

-where $\theta$ denotes the angle between the $\ell^-$--momentum and the $P$--momentum in the dilepton rest frame.
-Its particular angular distribution provides two clean null tests of the SM: the lepton forward-backward asymmetry $A_{\rm FB}$~,
+where $\theta$ denotes the angle between the $\ell^-$--momentum and the $P$-momentum in the dilepton rest frame.
+Its particular angular distribution provides two clean null tests of the SM: the lepton forward--backward asymmetry $A_{\rm FB}$,

-and the ``flat'' term $F_H$~,
+and the ``flat'' term $F_H$,

 where

 with integration limits depending on the $q^2$-bin.
 These observables are sensitive to operators with Lorentz structures not present in the SM.
 Neglecting lepton masses, it follows that

 Taking the bounds on Wilson coefficients from Eqs.~\eqref{eq:NP_constraints_muons}, \eqref{eq:Dmumu} and \eqref{eq:electronbounds}, one obtains\cite{deBoer:2015boa}